onug/CSNF-DOC/content/en/docs/Contribution guidelines/Step Two/_index.md

 description: >
 ---
 {{% pageinfo %}}

-*Review the CSNF Project Documentation on the [CSNF Netlify Site](https://csnf.netlify.app/docs).
-If you encounter any problems with the CSNF documentation you can open a documentation issue by clicking on the link on the right side of the page.
-Next head over to [Step 3](https://csnf.netlify.app/docs/contribution-guidelines/step-three/) if you would like to test drive the CSNF source code in your local development environment.*
+*Review the CSNF Project Documentation on the [CSNF Netlify Site](https://csnf.netlify.app/docs).*

+*Should you encounter any problems with the CSNF documentation, please open an issue via the link on the right side of this page.*

+*Next head over to [Step 3](https://csnf.netlify.app/docs/contribution-guidelines/step-three/) to test drive the CSNF source code in your local development environment.*

 {{% /pageinfo %}}